aymanaljamal/mahfazti/README.md

 ## 📌 Project Overview

-Mahfazti is a full-stack personal finance management solution.
+Mahfazti is a personal finance management solution that combines a Java Spring Boot backend with a Flutter mobile application.

 The system allows users to: